 - 3 large garlic cloves peeled and sliced thin

 - ½ teaspoon sugar

 - Salt and pepper

-- 8 ounces 2 cups goat cheese, room temperature
+- 8 ounces goat cheese at room temperature

 - 1 Tablespoon chopped fresh basil